Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 4. How can I ensure the designer delivers quickly without sacrificing quality?

-Prioritize a designer who has a proven track record of fast turnarounds and uses pre-built frameworks or templates tailored for coaches.
+Prioritize a designer who has a proven track record of fast turnarounds.
 Ask about their typical project timeline and revision policies.
-Establish a single point of contact and limit scope creep by sticking to agreed-upon deliverables.

 Custom design.
 No templates.